 Choose how to receive service receipts

-Front-end rejected claims and reasons are now available on our provider portal.
+Up-front rejected claims and reasons are now available on prism, our provider portal.

 We can send you claim service receipts through electronic data exchange (EDI), by email, fax or US mail as selected by your office.